-The Company provides the terminal service under Agreement for Investment, Construction, Management and Operation for Bulk Cargo of A5 Terminal at Laem Chabang Port signed with PAT with the remaining contract period of 7.5 years.
+The Company provides the terminal service under Agreement for Investment, Construction, Management and Operation for Bulk Cargo of A5 Terminal at Laem Chabang Port signed with PAT with the remaining contract period of 6.5 years with the extension option for 5 years.
 Risk of non-renewal concession, therefore, is considered low.
 In addition, since the start of the operation, the Company has strictly followed all regulations in the agreement and has never received any warning letters or penalty charge notices which will be given if we breach a condition in the agreement.